alubling/workshop.ph/README.md

   * Brand and identity work to create a new brand for the product or service
   * An initial design sprint worth of UX/UI work to visualize the product or service

 The purpose of a Lean Product Plan is to distill the product idea into a concise and precise business proposal.
-Armed with an LPP, you can now go to internal stakeholders, investors, clients, partners, or potential customers, to pitch the plan and decide whether to move onto a signal mining phase or directly into a new venture creation and MVP build.
+Armed with an LPP, you can now go to internal stakeholders, investors, clients, partners, or potential customers and pitch the plan to decide whether to move onto a signal mining phase or directly into a new venture creation and MVP build.

 ## Other Prehype APIs